 Important: The height of the 3D model should not be changed.

 Capturing the Clean Plate

 After aligning your studio you can start capturing the 3D Clean Plate.

-To capture the 3D Clean Plate you need look at your green screen from an arbitrary point of view.
+To capture the 3D Clean Plate you need to look at your green screen from an arbitrary point of view.
 Then press Capture in the KEYER N module:

-this will capture that part of the green screen:
+This will capture that part of the green screen:

 You should then rotate your camera a bit and click Capture again, this will capture another part of the green screen.